World will not vanquish Covid-19 this year: WHO

-GENEVA (AFP) - It is unrealistic to think the world will be done with the Covid-19 pandemic by the end of the year, the World Health Organization warned Monday (March 1).
+GENEVA • It is unrealistic to think the world will be done with the Covid-19 pandemic by the end of the year, the World Health Organisation (WHO) warned.

-WHO emergencies director Michael Ryan said it might however be possible to take the tragedy out of the coronavirus crisis by reducing hospitalisations and deaths.
+WHO emergencies director Michael Ryan on Monday said it might, however, be possible to take the tragedy out of the coronavirus crisis by reducing hospitalisations and deaths.

 But the virus remains in control, he added, especially given that global new case numbers increased last week after six consecutive weeks of decline.